 What is it that Air Nannies actually do?

 Every day, thousands of people welcome a new member of their family – often a puppy or a kitten.
 But breeders can be separated from buyers by hundreds or thousands of miles.
-They need reliable transporters able to fly the pet out to their new home quickly and safely.
+So they need reliable transporters able to fly the pet out to their new home quickly and safely.

 As an Air Nanny, your job is to meet the breeder at an airport and take charge of the pet they’re looking to transport.
 You fly the furball over, right next to you in the cabin.
 The new owners welcome you at the Arrivals terminal, and you make the delivery.
 Simple enough, right?